Vayeirah: II Kings 4:1-37

 וַיָּ֜שָׁב וַיֵּ֣לֶךְ בַּבַּ֗יִת אַחַ֥ת הֵ֙נָּה֙ וְאַחַ֣ת הֵ֔נָּה וַיַּ֖עַל וַיִּגְהַ֣ר עָלָ֑יו וַיְזוֹרֵ֤ר הַנַּ֙עַר֙ עַד־שֶׁ֣בַע פְּעָמִ֔ים וַיִּפְקַ֥ח הַנַּ֖עַר אֶת־עֵינָֽיו׃

 Haftarah Geography & Archaeology

-The Shunammite woman’s actions in the Haftarah are the source of the obligation to visit one’s teacher on holidays.
+The Shunammite woman’s behavior is the source of the obligation to visit one’s teacher on holidays.

 Rosh Hashanah 16b

 Rabbi Yitzḥak said: “One is obligated to greet his teacher on a Festival, as [II Kings 4:23] states, ’Why will you go to him today; it is neither the New Moon nor a day of rest?’ ” - implying that on the New Moon and on a day of rest, she is required to go.

 א"ר יצחק חייב אדם להקביל פני רבו ברגל שנאמר (מלכים ב ד, כג) מדוע את הולכת אליו היום לא חדש ולא שבת מכלל דבחדש ושבת איבעי לה למיזל